keenai/crowdup/README.md

 ```

-### Use with downloaded crowdin files
+### Use with downloaded Crowdin files

-Don't want to use the crowdin api?
+Don't want to use the Crowdin API?
 No problem.
-Point crowdup at your crowdin translation download (either zip or directory) and at your app translations directory:
+Point **crowdup** at your Crowdin translation download (either the .ZIP or directory) and at your app translations directory:

 ```
 $ crowdup update -c ~/Downloads/crowdin-translations.zip -a ~/Projects/webapp/app/i18n/